shalri/fscode/_posts/github-pages-with-tailwind-and-vite.md

 ### 3. Edit `static.yml` File

-**Important**: Make sure to provide the correct Node.js version that you are using.
+**Important**: Be sure to provide the correct Node.js version you are using.
 You can check by running this command:

 ```bash